tblobaum/central-order/index.md

 On this day something memorable happens: up, down, left, right, forward, backward, inside-out.
 This weekly cycle is like going before a judge in a courtroom.
 One thing for certain is it will be memorable, and black and white.
+Deep inside the moon lives a being which, like your mind, is the Universe itself turned inside out with a heart set on fire.
+This being interacts with life on Earth, from the right, in seemingly irrational ways.

 ### CHAPTER V
 THE CHINESE AND HEBREW calendars have a common Babylonian ancestor.